gilliangold/gilliangold.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I’m a second-year PhD student at Carnegie Mellon University in the School of Computer Science’s [Human-Computer Interaction Institute](https://hcii.cmu.edu/).
+I’m a second-year **PhD student at Carnegie Mellon University** in the School of Computer Science’s [Human-Computer Interaction Institute](https://hcii.cmu.edu/).
 I am advised by [Paulo Carvalho](https://www.paulocarvalho.me/).

 I study how we can use technology to create new opportunities to provide practice with feedback to large and diverse learner populations.
 Currently, I am researching how to design effective instruction to sustain student interest through challenging learning environments.

 I graduated from Yale University in 2024 with a B.S. in Cognitive Science and a Certificate in Computer Programming.
-I worked with [Lucinda Sisk](https://lucindasisk.com/) in Dylan Gee’s [Clnical Affective Neuroscience & Development Lab](http://candlab.yale.edu/) for my undergraduate research.
+I worked with [Lucinda Sisk](https://lucindasisk.com/) in Dylan Gee’s [Clinical Affective Neuroscience & Development Lab](http://candlab.yale.edu/) for my undergraduate research.

 *I’m always happy to connect and collaborate with new people.
 Whether you’re curious about my work, thinking about grad school, or just want to talk ideas, feel free to send me an email!*